Syllabus for PJM-530

 You are required to complete written assignments, case studies, and exercises.
 The written assignments are on a variety of topics associated with the courses modules.

-You are required at the end of the semester to submit a final paper in which you will apply a range of risk management principles to a project.
-Your paper will be 8 to 12 pages (2000 to 3000 words) long.
-Complete instructions are given in the Final Paper Assignment learning unit in the Assignment Modules area.
+You are required at the end of the semester to submit a Final Paper in which you will apply a range of risk management principles to a project.
+Your paper will be 15–20 pages Complete instructions are given in the Final Paper section of the course Web site.

 Your grade in the course will be determined as follows: